mogu-lab/probabilistic-foundations-of-ml/_sources/ethics-of-ml.md

 * In what ways have scientists criticized the scientific legitimacy of eugenics since?

 **Part 2:** Reflection.
+* If you were alive during the height of the eugenics movement, do you think you would have bought into it?
+Why or why not?
 * Did you find anything surprising about the reading?
 * How did the reading make you feel?
 * What did it make you reflect on?